- Nevada Supreme Court Law Library

 - Room 107

-In 1911, three very important acts were enacted that serve as the foundation of many civil and criminal laws:
+In 1911, three major acts were enacted that form the foundation for many of Nevada's civil and criminal laws:

-Many provisions of the current NRS have as their origin one of these three major acts.
+Many provisions in the current Nevada Revised Statutes (NRS) trace their origins to one of these acts.